AnoopKVasudavan/azure-content/articles/hyper-v-recovery-manager-hypervsite.md

 	![Server registration](./media/hyper-v-recovery-manager-configure-vault/SRHVSite_SelectKey.png)

-11. Registration starts to register the server in the vault.
+10. Registration starts to register the server in the vault.

 	![Server registration](./media/hyper-v-recovery-manager-configure-vault/SRHVSite_Provider6.png)

 11. After registration finishes metadata from the Hyper-V server is retrieved by Azure Site Recovery and the server is displayed on the **Hyper-V Sites** tab on the **Servers** page in the vault.

 	![Server registration](./media/hyper-v-recovery-manager-configure-vault/SRHVSite_Provider7.png)
+**Note** For a **Hyper-V** Cluster, you need to perform steps 5-11 on each node of the **Failover Cluster**.
+Once all the nodes of the cluster is registered to Azure Site Recovery, protection of virtual machines will continue even if they migrate between the nodes of the **Failover Cluster**
 <h2><a id="resources"></a>Step 4: Prepare resources</h2>